brillout/goldpage/docs/readme.template.md

 :sparkles:&nbsp; <b>Easy</b>

 We designed `ssr-coin` with a strong focus on ease of use.
-Following the zero-config philosophy, we give you a minimal amount of configuration.
+We follow the zero-config philosophy and we give you a minimal amount of configuration.

 <br/>
 :battery:&nbsp; <b>Batteries included</b>